 Shawnee Police checking into Facebook post about needles

-The Shawnee Police Department is investigating a Facebook post which stated a Walmart employee poked food with needles.
+The Shawnee Police Department continues to investigate a social media post which accused a Walmart employee of poking food with needles.

-The post drew attention on the social media site yesterday, but the post has since been taken down.
+After numerous interviews, detectives have yet to find any evidence that holes were poked into food items at the western Shawnee Walmart, located near K-7 Highway and Johnson Drive.

+"We will continue to investigate this allegation but at this time we have nothing to prove or disprove the information," stated Shawnee Communications Manager Julie Breithaupt on the city's NextDoor page.

-The post alleged that food, such as yogurt and milk, at the western Shawnee Walmart, near K7 Highway and Johnson Drive, had been tampered with needle marks.
+Last week, a Facebook post alleged that food, such as yogurt and milk, at the store were tampered with needle marks.

-On the city's NextDoor page, Communications Manager Julie Breithaupt stated this morning, "No one has filed an official report on this to police but our officers are working right now to investigate if there is any truth to this.
-We will update you as we get new information."
+The post, which has since been taken down, drew so much attention, the police got involved.

+When announcing the investigation last week, Breithaupt told residents that an official police report had not yet been filed.

 Mike Frizzell/Operation 100 News contributed to this report.